-The Compliance function has a management reporting line to the Financial Controller and a functional reporting line to the Risk Committee.
+The Compliance function has a management reporting line to the Director of Finance and a functional reporting line to the Risk Committee.
 The Compliance function holder attends the meetings of this Committee.
-Written reports are submitted to each bi-monthly meeting of the Risk Committee, and quarterly to the Board.
+Written reports are submitted to each quarterly meeting of the Risk Committee and Board.